Finance: 10 things you need to know before the opening bell (SPY, SPX, QQQ, DIA, RDFN, TSLA, SNAP)

 Maduro claims victory in Venezuela.
 President Nicolas Maduro is claiming victory in Sunday's election, which was boycotted by opposition leaders and slammed by governments worldwide, Reuters says.

 Bitcoin is slipping ahead of its big day.
-Bitcoin trades down 0.3% at $2,750 a coin ahead of the August 1 ruling that will decide whether or not there is a split in the cryptocurrency.
+Bitcoin trades down by 0.3% at $2,750 a coin ahead of the Tuesday ruling that will decide whether there is a split in the cryptocurrency.

 Tesla Model 3 is here.
-"We're going to go through at least six months of production hell," CEO Elon Musk said at an Friday's Model 3 handover event when discussing the challenges the company will face as it ramps up production to an expected 500,000 vehicles a year.
+"We're going to go through at least six months of production hell," CEO Elon Musk said at Friday's Model 3 handover event when discussing the challenges the company would face in ramping up production to an expected 500,000 vehicles a year.

 US economic data is moderate.
 Chicago PMI will be released at 9:45 a.m.
 ET before pending home sales and Dallas Fed Manufacturing cross the wires at 10 a.m.
 ET and 10:30 a.m.
-ET, respectively.
+ET.
 The US 10-year yield is unchanged at 2.29%.